 Saturday 28th March, Wordplay Family fun day BOOK NOW

 I believe that reading and writing are the most nourishing forms of meditation anyone has so far found.
 By reading the writings of the most interesting minds in history, we meditate with our own minds and theirs as well.
 This to me is a miracle. - Kurt Vonnegut

 A fun, word filled day.
 Enjoy taking part in a variety of wordy workshops for all the family, accompanied by live music.
 Check the website for full details, tickets available online or by calling 01489 779 471.

-Monday 30th March from 7pm, Beaker Button - Dorset Buttons, £5 per person BOOK NOW
+Monday 30th March from 7pm, Dorset Buttons - Jen Best, £5 per person BOOK NOW

 Beaker Button is the brain child of Jen Best, who dreamt of a fibre craft studio where she could stock fabulous yarns and fibres for discerning yarn enthusiasts.
 Jen wanted a place to design and make Dorset buttons so the world would know how beautiful they were.
 A place where she could explore her passion for colour and texture in textiles.
 This is what Beaker Button is all about.

 We design and make our own range of Dorset button kits, from simple buttons to beautiful pieces of jewellery.
 Come along to Jan’s d.@rt talk session to learn about where her inspiration comes from.